 Here are a series of questions that you can use to decide if your claim against that store, spa, hotel, shopping mall, or restaurant has any likelihood of being paid (You should also ask the insurance adjuster these questions to convince them that their insured was negligent).
 These questions are taken from various sources, not the least of which are some online risk manuals that insurance companies have published online to assist businesses in avoiding negligence claims.

 1. Restroom Floor Material

 Take a good look at the floors in the restroom as they were at the time of your accident.
 Try and remember the condition of the floor (was it dirty, wet, slippery, was the flooring broken or cracked), take pictures, get witness contact information and review any videos you took of the accident scene from your phone.

 What are materials were used to make those restroom floors?
-Sometimes, interior design may opt for beautiful flooring in a restroom, like marble, which does look elegant.
+Sometimes, interior designers may opt for beautiful flooring in a restroom, like marble, which does look elegant.
 However, marble flooring is inherently slippery.
 Even more so when wet.

 Was the material on the restroom floor slippery?
 Or slip-resistant?
 Was there a floor mat?
 Was there a leak?
 Was it raining outside?